AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2018-05-05-Beyond-ES6#2: ES8-string-padding-object-entries-object-values-and-more .md

 ![beyond-es6-2](https://albertomontalesi.github.io/assets/images/BEYOND-ES6/beyond-es6-card-2.jpg)

-ES8 (or E 2017) introduced many new cool features, which we are going to see here.
+ES2017 introduced many new cool features, which we are going to see here.
 I will discuss `Async` and `Await` later as they deserve more attention.

 ## String padding(`padStart` and `padEnd`)